BuddhikaSadun/BuddhikaSadun/README.md

-I am a 4th Year IT undergraduate at SLIIT campus with a strong interest in starting my career in Software development.
+I am an Information Technology graduate at SLIIT.
+I have a strong interest in the position of Software Engineer Intern.

-I would like to learn and gather experience in projects, while performing my tasks with commitment and dedication in line with organizational objectives.

-I am willing to take the opportunity to be part of an organization that utilizes my competence and skills towards the growth of the organization.
+With my problem-solving mindset and an eagerness to learn new technologies, I believe I can make a valuable contribution to your organization in a dynamic working environment.